mrciolino/wiki-backup/sessions/campaign_2/session_18_summary.md

 3. "I spawned in, bro?" - Kael on his character's backstory
 4. "This order?
 What?
 Fucker." - Thomas seeing through Breezy's illusion
 5. "You know, you go, that's it." - Thomas challenging Kael
+6. "who killed your brother oran? you did" - tomas

 ### **[Quest Progressions]**